 We've long been a fan of the Patagonia R1 Hoody, and they keep making their classic performance fleece even better.
 The R1 Hoody scored well in almost all of our metrics, particularly when it came to warmth, breathability, layering, and ease of movement.
 This, in our opinion, is the best lightweight layering piece to wear for a variety of pursuits, from skiing and snowboarding to climbing and hiking in cold weather.
 The thumb loops help keep the sleeves in place, and the hood zips into a balaclava that covers your neck and lower face.
 That same zipper goes down to your belly button to help you vent on the go, and the gridded fleece design helps with that as well.

-The main things the R1 Hoody is lacking are water and wind resistance.
+The main things the R1 Hoody lacks are water and wind resistance.
 You'll want to pair it with a wind or rain shell on stormy days.
-It also doesn't have many stylish qualities or bells and whistles; this is an active and performance layer, not something to wear to town.
+It also doesn't have many stylish qualities or bells and whistles; this is an active and performance layer, not something to wear around town.
 But this is the layer to have if you partake in heavy-duty cardio activities in cold climates.
-The R1 Hoody will move with you, keeping you warm and regulating your body temperature even during your most active pursuits.
+The Patagonia R1 Hoody moves with you, keeping you warm and regulating your body temperature even during your most active pursuits.